devgeniem/silverbullet-kitchensink/README.md

 - DustJs support

 ## Running the application
+- Edit config/env/development.js and config/env/production.js to hold your email config (or use config/local.js).
 - Run `npm install`
 - `npm start` will start the sails server and webpack watcher, after this the react application can be developed without restarting the sails server